 The sold out event featured a gold panel with Northern Star Resources Chief Financial Officer Shaun Day, BGC Contracting Chief Executive Officer Greg Heylen, Resolute Mining Chief Financial Officer Lee-Anne de Bruin and Deloitte Consulting Partner Paul Klein, with attendees gaining insight into how digital technologies are and will create opportunities for the sector.

-- At Northern Star Resources, their focus is on increasing operations systems after taking the 4G network underground in a world first and a machine learning solution developed with Curtin University halved their number of inventory items on aquired assets and new mine developments
+At Northern Star Resources, their focus is on increasing operations systems after taking the 4G network underground in a world first and a machine learning solution developed with Curtin University halved their number of inventory items on acquired assets and new mine developments

 Gold took out three of the major awards at Diggers & Dealers, with founding member Gold Road Resources winning Deal of the Year for the A$350 million sale of 50% of Gruyere to Gold Fields.